Sequoia Capital Offloads Partial Stake In SKS Microfinance

 Other transactions in this space;

-- IFC is proposing to invest in @Ujjivan and Equitas Micro Finance through ECB route to manifest IFC’s support for an existing portfolio investee.
+IFC is proposing to invest in Ujjivan Financial Services and Equitas Micro Finance through ECB route to manifest IFC’s support for an existing portfolio investee.